-Florida is well-known as one of the retirement capitals of the country.
-But it attracts people of all ages with its pristine beaches, diverse culture, and booming aviation industry.
-In fact, more people moved to Florida than any other state last year.1
+Florida is well-known as one of the best places to retire in the country.
+But the state attracts people of all ages for other reasons — including pristine beaches, diverse culture, and a booming aviation industry.
+In fact, more people moved to Florida in 2022 than to any other state.

-But not everyone who moves to Florida stays.
+But not everyone who moves to the Sunshine State stays.
 Plenty of folks are moving out of Florida every day, too.
-All of this movement makes the state the beating heart of the moving industry.
+And all of this movement?
+It makes the state the beating heart of the moving industry.
 That means you’ve got a lot of Florida moving companies to choose from.

-Whether you’re moving to Florida to retire in a tropical paradise or moving out of state for a job, school, or to live in a place with four real seasons, this guide will help you figure out all the logistics.
-We’ll cover your moving options and what you can expect to spend when moving in the Sunshine State.
-Keep reading, or use these links to jump to specific sections:
+So whether you’re moving to Florida to retire in a tropical paradise or moving away for a job, school, or to live in a place with four distinguishable seasons, this guide will help you figure out all the logistics.
+We’ll cover your moving options and what you can expect to spend during your move.
+Or you can use these links to jump to specific sections later in the article:

-First up, we’ll go over a few pre-move questions, which will help you get focused on your specific moving needs and preferences.
+First up, we’ll go over a few pre-move questions, which will help you get focused on your specific moving needs and preferences and narrow down your options.

 - How much stuff are you moving (how many bedrooms/boxes/big items)?